 - Deficiency of ceramide trihexosidase.

-Patients with Fabry disease may have diverse phenotypes, ranging from the “classic” phenotype to atypical variants, such as a predominant renal or cardiac phenotype, and female heterozygotes, which were once considered asymptomatic carriers, may have a clinically silent disease or manifest a severe phenotype.
+Patients with Fabry disease may have diverse phenotypes, ranging from the “classic” phenotype to atypical variants, such as a predominant renal or cardiac phenotype.
+Once considered asymptomatic carriers, female heterozygotes may have a clinically silent disease or manifest a severe phenotype.

 Symptoms of Fabry Disease